-Schools and districts that receive Title I funding can enter Program Improvement (PI) if they fail to meet AYP over two consecutive years in the same content area (English-language arts or mathematics) or on the same indicator (API or graduation rate).
-With each additional year they don't meet AYP, they advance to the next level of intervention.
-This table displays the 2010-11 Program Improvement status for the school and district.
+Districts and schools receiving Title I funding that fail to meet AYP over two consecutive years in the same content area (English-language arts or mathematics) or on the same indicator (API or graduation rate) can enter into Program Improvement (PI).
+Each additional year that the district or schools do not meet AYP results in advancement to the next level of intervention.
+This table displays the 2011-12 Program Improvement status for the school and district.
 For more information, please visit www.cde.ca.gov/ta/ac/ay/.

 Federal Intervention Program

-Madera HS Madera USD
+Madera USD

 Program Improvement Status In PI In PI

-est Year of Program Improvement 2006-2007 2004-2005
+First Year of Program Improvement 2004-2005

-Year in Program Improvement Year 4 Year 3
+Year in Program Improvement Year 5 Year 3

-Number of Schools Identified for Program 15
+Number of Schools Identified for Program 20

-Percent of Schools Identified for Program I 56%
+Percent of Schools Identified for Program I 76.9%